How does private health insurance work?

 You can view a list of member hospitals and gap-cover doctors specific to your health fund on your provider's website.
 The biggest health funds have the largest number of member hospitals and gap-cover doctors in each state.

-If you’re claiming for extras, most eligible providers will allow you to claim on the spot with HICAPS.
-If your provider does not support HICAPS you may be able to:
+Most eligible providers let you claim on the spot with HICAPS.
+If your provider doesn't do HICAPS you can usually:

 - Claim online.
 Head to your fund's website and submit your claim online.